MillenniumMachines/Milo-v1.5/docs/faq.md

 ### What End Mills should I buy?

-There's a lot to learn about end mills, but if you're looking to work with aluminium then the Dreanique Millennium Mill Starter Set is a great choice - you can find links to buy it in the [BOM](./bom/sourcing_guide.md#kits).
+There's a lot to learn about end mills, but if you're looking to work with Aluminium then the Dreanique Millennium Mill Starter Set is a great choice - you can find links to buy it in the [BOM](./bom/sourcing_guide.md#kits).

 If you're new to milling then you probably want to buy two sets :sweat_smile: